- (0)20 3929 9046 (sales only)

 1. Using the Share button

-(Go to section 2 below for Synced custom lessons)
+(Go to section 2 below for synced custom lessons - our preferred system)

 It's now easy to set an assignment using Teams, though it's a little more complicated if you want the test marks sent back (see the section lower in the page).

 For every page in Focus on Sound that can be set as an assignment you'll see one of these 'Share' buttons at the top right of your screen.

 That takes you to the screen below.
 If it doesn't check you have the correct Microsoft Teams account.
 You might need to change accounts if it defaults to your personal account.

 Make sure you select 'Create an assignment'

 You then choose the class (see below).
 You can then set title, dates, etc.

 Note: The Teams software lists any classes assigned to you in the school - not just the classes you have assigned to Focus on Sound.
 The list is not something we can control.
 If you have more classes than it can display on the page Teams may show an arbitrary list which may or may not include the classes you expect.